-Center for the Art of Performance at UCLA (CAP UCLA) is dedicated to the advancement of the contemporary performing arts in all disciplines — dance, music, spoken word and theater, as well the emerging digital, collaborative and cross-art platforms inspired by today's leading artists and creators.
-CAP supports the creation, presentation and critical dialogues vital to the ongoing innovation and expressive potential of artists whose work, whether vibrantly emerging or internationally acclaimed, forms the dynamic and evolving heritage of contemporary performance.
+Mission: UCLA’s Center for the Art of Performance (CAP UCLA) is dedicated to the advancement of the contemporary performing arts in all disciplines — dance, music, spoken word and theater, as well as emerging digital, collaborative and cross-platforms — by leading artists from around the globe.

 Our mission aligns with UCLA’s mission of education, research and civic engagement by providing cultural, experiential programs that provoke inquiry and facilitate connection and creativity.

 Impact: Guided by our special relationship to both UCLA and the greater metropolitan area, CAP UCLA facilitates the exchange of art and ideas between artists and the community.
 With over fifty public programs each year, CAP UCLA has a significant impact on the cultural life of Los Angeles: fostering interdisciplinary collaborations across campus and the city and providing an artistic home for international work that would not otherwise come to L.A.
 We encourage audiences, community members and students of all ages to go beyond the traditional experience of observing an arts event and become active participants in the creative process.

 ANYWHERE - not on our stages, in our offices, on our loading docks, in the box office lines, or on the dance floor.

 WITH ANYONE - not with our staff, crew, artists, volunteers, ushers, audiences or fans.

 We uphold and embrace principles of antiracism, equity, diversity and authentic inclusion as integral to our mission.

 We will commit fiercely to our responsibility to observe, absorb, consider, contemplate, endure, share and engage in this change.